What do we need?

 * Tinned custard

-* Tinned Veg - especially carrots, peas and green beans
+* Tinned veg - especially carrots, sweetcorn and green beans including RING PULL please

 * Washing up liquid and sponges

-Toiletries needed include deodorants, shower gel, shampoo, toilet rolls, shaving gel / foam and razors and feminine hygiene products (tampons / towels)
+Toiletries including deodorants, shower gel, shampoo, toilet rolls, shaving gel / foam and razors etc.

 How it works